sbt/sbt-scalariform/README.md

 Installing sbt-scalariform
 --------------------------

-sbt-scalariform is a plugin for sbt 0.12.0 or higher.
+sbt-scalariform is a plugin for sbt 0.12.
 Please make sure that you are using an appropriate sbt release.
 In order to download and install sbt, please refer to the <a href="http://github.com/harrah/xsbt/wiki/Getting-Started-Setup">sbt Getting Started Guide / Setup</a>.

 As sbt-scalariform is a plugin for sbt, it is installed like any other sbt plugin, that is by mere configuration.
 For details about using sbt plugins, please refer to the <a href="http://github.com/harrah/xsbt/wiki/Getting-Started-Using-Plugins">sbt Getting Started Guide / Using Plugins</a>.